na-na-hi/renget/archive/TW-Idea-List.md

 # Suggestions for EraToho TheWorld
 Development suggestions for TW include:
 ## “Can I Sleep With You?”
+An event where characters can ask to sleep in your room.
-Touhous living on the same map as you should sometimes ask to sleep in your room instead of their own.
+- *Touhous living on the same map as you should sometimes ask to sleep in your room instead of their own.
 Mainly for the wholesome “gf spooning” experience while keeping your own room, but it can also serve as an excuse to change something about 2hus that stupidly masturbate right next to you while you sleep.
 Like you know, have actual sex at the cost of waking up a bit more tired.
 If she’s horny enough it should be something like “X tries to gently shake you awake”, you can wake up and fuck her or pretend to be asleep to see if she has any special masturbation dialogue, as to not render it impossible to access.
 Somnophilia is also a thing, hint hint.
 The higher the favor the bigger the chance.
 Should also be possible for multiple lovers to ask for it simultaneously.
 If you’re spending majority of your day underneath a pile of women, why not spend majority of your night drowning in girl’s affections too?
 Btw this suggestion is for AnonTW, not any other branch.
-Don’t you dare steal it, pedina.
+Don’t you dare steal it, pedina.*
 ## Childcare Expansion
 To be determined.
 ## Female MC Pregnancy
 To be determined.
 ## Furniture Recipe Mechanic
 To be determined.
+## Hypnosis Expansion
+In particular, the ability to guarantee that morning sex events happen the following day, the ability to make characters exhibitionists/nudists (they would walk around in their underwear or naked), and the ability to make characters surrender their panties to you and/or not care if they catch you with panties.
+## Incident Scenario
+To be determined; initial concept by AK Spectre and Eri.
+## In Heat Expansion
+An expansion of which characters have events for when they are in heat.
+- *Momiji.
+She should try to avoid having sex despite herself unless she is in a fall state, in which case she should seek out the player.
+Alternatively she could get territorial.*
+- *I want to be raped by savage beast youkai who claw and bite me desperate for babies who sheepishly apologize after with a fertilized ovum*; **i.e. the Kagerou event from TohoK.**
+## Jealousy Expansion
+To be determined.
+## Map for Makai
+Self-explanatory; in the past, requests were made to relocate Makai citizens to their home dimension to create room for homeless characters.
-## Game Expansion
+## Play a Game Expansion
 An expansion to the Play a Game custom command.
 - Blindfolded Breast Grab

-2hus that are friends with you should offer you a game where they blindfold you and you have to squeeze a few pairs of boobs then guess to who each pair belongs to.
+*2hus that are friends with you should offer you a game where they blindfold you and you have to squeeze a few pairs of boobs then guess to who each pair belongs to.
 Maybe also the order they let you touch them.
 There should be a few misdirections where for example one in a group skips letting you fondle her chest, or another gets two or three turns with your hands.
 Overly enthusiastic girls can grab your hands or even skip fondling and go for a little smothering.
 Get a few descriptions of the boobs depending on the size, 2hu's height(Shinmyoumaru is obvious whether her chest is flat or gigantic, hus taller than you can bend down to your level and you can feel that, or they can crouch down and you can't tell, short ones need you to lower your hands etc), lactation, their heartbeat depending on their feelings towards you and their boob sensitivity, maybe the feel of the bra/clothes etc. They should be able to orgasm from this too.
-Not a suggestion for neodev/pedytw
+Not a suggestion for neodev/pedytw*

 - Cheating Mechanic